VinayakFia/Obsidian/COMP3153/Preliminary Proposal - Vinayak Fialok.md

 2. All pedestrians must eventually be able to cross the road.

 ### Extensibility
 1. Previously I mentioned that cars can only cross the intersection straight.
 We can introduce a new traffic light which enables cars to cross left and right as well.
 This will **significantly** increase complexity.
-However, will le
+However, will lead to a more useful model. **My aim is to validate such a system in the end!**.
+This also leads to more safety properties to validate for pedestrians and cars.
+However, this also leads to a two lane road, which undoubtably may increase complexity too much.
+2. As an add on to the above, or more likely, an alternative: TOpen green light.
+In such a light, cars may cross right, buy only if there is no other cars impeding their path.
+This is very interesting, as it may lead to certain scenarios where a crossing is bottle necked by cars turning right.